Steamboat Springs This city's long search for a place to build a new police station got more focused Tuesday night.

 Learn more about the sites on the interactive map below:

-City of Steamboat's top five building sites for a new police station
+City of Steamboat's top building sites for a new police station

 Public safety campus timeline